Brazil's JBS concludes deal to buy Bunge's margarine, mayonnaise business

 The acquisition gave JBS rights over brands including Delícia, Primor and Gradina, strengthening the company's position in the margarine market in Brazil as well as its distribution capabilities, according to the filing.

-JBS said the deal is in line with the a strategy to expand its product portfolio of greater added-value products and brand brands.
+JBS said the deal is expected to bring in 1.2 billion reais of additional annual revenues to the Seara division.
+The acquisition is in line with a strategy to expand the company's portfolio of higher added-value products and brands.

 ($1 = 5.3339 reais)